fslev/selenium-jutils/Readme.md

 A light Java library designed to tackle the shortcomings of Selenium Page Object Model and Page Factory features.
 It provides the following enhancements:
-- __WebContext__, used for locating web elements relative to a parent element
+- __WebContext__, used for locating web elements relative to the parent search context
 - __Retry on error mechanism__, activated when a specific error or exception occurs while locating and interacting with a web element, such as StaleElementReferenceException.

 ### Maven Central